-Do not install the appliance in a bathroom or a room that contains a bath or shower.
+The conventional flue model should not be installed in a bathroom or a room that contains a bath or a shower, as the moisture in the atmosphere can affect the combustion process.

 It is advised that provisions be made for the removal of the appliance without the need to dismantle the flue system.